Marvel Cave: The Herschends

 A Chicago vacuum cleaner salesman, Hugo Herschend, purchased a 99-year lease on the cave in 1950, from The Lynch sisters.

 After Hugo Herschend's death in 1955, his wife Mary took over the day-to-day operations of the cave.
 With the aid of her two sons, Jack and Peter, Mary Herschend was able to make vast improvements to the cave.
 They added concrete paths and stairs to the cave, and a tower from the sinkhole to the top of the debris pile.
 Also, they added a narrow gauge funicular (cable-pulled) railway in 1957, whose trains pulled visitors a distance of 218 ft, from the depths of the cave up to the surface.
 Before building the cable train, the Army Corps of Engineers said that it could not be built, because a cable train can not make a turn like the one the Herschends planned.
 The Herschends built it anyway, and it is still in operation to this day.

 Once the cable train was in operation, the Herschends decided to recreate the mining village Marmaros, for tourists waiting to go on a tour.
-It opened in 1960, and is called Silver Dollar City.
+It opened in 1960, and grew into Silver Dollar City.

 In 1972 Genevieve Lynch died and bequeathed the cave to the College of the Ozarks and the First Presbyterian Church of Branson.
 The Herschends continue to operate the property under lease.

 Tours

-Currently there are two different tours offered: The Traditional Tour and The Lantern Tour.
+There are two different tours offered: The Traditional Tour and The Lantern Tour.

 Traditional tours

 The first guided tours in the cave were in 1894 run by the Lynches.
 They lasted 8 hours and were by candle or lantern.
 Visitors climbed through the sink hole on a 100 ft ladder down to the top of the pile.
 Then you were instructed to slide down the pile to the bottom.
 You received a candle to guide your way.
 The tours included the Egyptian Room (now the Shoe Room), the Lakes Passage, and you saw formations such as the Great White Throne (now the Liberty Bell), and the Spring Room Sentinel (now just the Sentinel).
 After the Hershends started tours in 1950, they removed the wooden stairs, and added concrete stairs and paths through the cave.
-Current tours last for about an hour, and are limited to 45 people.
+Tours last for about an hour, and are limited to 45 people.